 2. Identify special-interest groups.

 Drug reps from pharmaceutical industries influence doctors to prescribe certain medications over others by offering incentives.
-The movie, Love and Other Drugs – please give us more Jake Gyllenhaal & Anne Hathaway love– shined some light on the inter-workings of pharmaceutical sales back in 2010 and it gave me hope for a raise in awareness.
+The movie, Love and Other Drugs – please give us more Jake Gyllenhaal & Anne Hathaway love– shined some light on the inter-workings of pharmaceutical sales back in 2010 and it gave me hope for a rise in awareness.

 Basically, your doctor is being bribed to give you a certain drug.
 I actually left my previous doctor because, regardless of how often I told him I didn’t want or need it, every visit involved “how about you try this” or “here’s a pamphlet for a new drug in case you change your mind.”
 Well.
 I know my body and I have no tolerance for that shit.
 So I found a doctor whose practice was to actually listen to their patients.

 Now special-interest groups are becoming more prevalent in the nutrition world.
 Remember when eggs were good for you and then they were bad, then they were good again, and then they were bad?
-What the fuck, right?
+What the hell, right?
 We’re on a health and wellness see-saw.
 Businesses with an agenda are out there trying to disprove the expert and stir the pot in order to get noticed.